-Children complete a cold task before each unit of work and a piece of independent writing at the end.
 Formative assessment takes place during the teaching of writing and is used to inform future planning and target setting.
-Teachers use the writing assessment grids as guidelines for assessing children's writing.
 Progress is identified at regularly intervals throughout the academic year.
 Consistency of teacher assessment is ensured by moderation across the school and access to moderation materials.